lavanet/gatus/README.md

 - The maximum message size received from the server is capped at 65 Kb.
 - As there are no `.proto` files involved in the monitoring, only servers that implemente gRPC Reflection can be monitored.
+- Client side authentication via TLS is not implemented.

 ### Monitoring an endpoint using ICMP
 By prefixing `endpoints[].url` with `icmp:\\`, you can monitor endpoints at a very basic level using ICMP, or more